Sir-FIS/Toolkit/README.md

 # Toolkit
-Just a toolkit of pre-existing pentest tools that I cosmetically modify
+Just a toolkit of pre-existing pentest tools that I cosmetically modify for my personal use.